Hervar77/infinity-doc/mkdocs/api/infinity.memory.md

 Parameters:

 - namespace: `string`
-  >the namespace to operate in
+  >The namespace to operate in.

 - key: `string`
-  >the key which should contain the counter
+  >The key which should contain the counter.

 - value: `number`, optional
-  >specifies the value to be added to the existing value
+  >Specifies the value to be added to the existing value.

 Return type: `number`